Atkrye/IEEE-CIG-Text-Adventurer-Competition/README.md

 It's possible to try out various different Z-Machine adventure files - many are freely available online (e.g. at the 'Interactive Fiction Archive').

+Additional information can be found on the [competition website][http://atkrye.github.io/IEEE-CIG-Text-Adventurer-Competition/].